-- This section investigates the QBO impacts on the ITCZ, monsoons and the Walker circulation.
-The previous sections demonstrated a robust link in the simulations between ENSO and the QBO, and for that reason, this section presents results when the influence of ENSO has been removed by using ENSO Neutral composites (NN).
-Model biases in the representation of the migration and dynamics of the ITCZ, measured by zonally averaged convective precipitation in the Pacific and Atlantic sectors (Fig. 9a-b), are highly relevant since these biases may modify any physical mechanisms of the QBO over convection.
-These biases can be characterized by a southward shift of the simulated Atlantic ITCZ in DJF and MAM and a wider extent of the Central Pacific ITCZ compared to ERA5 leading to a "double-ITCZ" in the Pacific during boreal winter (García-Franco et al., - 2020).
+This section investigates the QBO impacts on the ITCZ, monsoons and the Walker circulation.
+The previous sections demonstrated a robust link in the simulations between ENSO and the QBO, and for that reason, this section presents results of when the influence of ENSO has been removed by using ENSO-neutral (NN) composites.
+Model biases in the representation of the migration and dynamics of the ITCZ, measured by zonally averaged convective precipitation in the Pacific and Atlantic sectors (Fig. 9a and b), are highly relevant since these biases may modify any physical mechanisms of the QBO over convection.
+These biases can be characterised by a southward shift of the simulated Atlantic ITCZ in DJF and MAM and a wider extent of the Central Pacific ITCZ compared to ERA5 leading to a "double ITCZ" in the Pacific during boreal winter (García-Franco et al., 2020).
 Note that the magnitude of the biases is almost as large as the climatological values during boreal winter.

-The monthly-mean QBO W-E zonal-mean convective precipitation differences in the Pacific and Atlantic ITCZ regions during NN ENSO conditions (Figure 9) show that the ITCZ impacts are seasonally dependent.
-While there are no clear differences in the Atlantic sector for ERA5 in any month, in GC3 N216-pi there is a significant northward shift of the ITCZ from April to - 345 June, which is likely associated with the warm SST anomalies found in this season in the northern tropical Atlantic (Fig. 3). - The differences in the Pacific sector for ERA5 show a very noisy and mixed result.
-However, in GC3 N216-pi, a southward shift of the ITCZ is observed from February to July, maximized in the MAM season.
+The monthly mean QBO W-E zonal-mean convective precipitation differences in the Pacific and Atlantic ITCZ regions during NN conditions (Fig. 9) show that the ITCZ impacts are seasonally dependent.
+While there are no clear differences in the Atlantic sector for ERA5 in any month, in GC3 N216-pi there is a significant northward shift of the ITCZ from April to June, which is likely associated with the warm SST anomalies found in this season in the northern tropical Atlantic (Fig. 3).

+The differences in the Pacific sector for ERA5 show a very noisy and mixed result.
+However, in GC3 N216-pi, a southward shift of the ITCZ is observed from February to July, maximised in the MAM season.
 Very similar results for the Atlantic and Pacific sectors were observed for the other two simulations (Fig. S8).
-Note that these results are for ENSO Neutral conditions, and for all years the link between QBO and ENSO is evident (Fig. S9). - Observational (Collimore et al., 2003; Liess and Geller, 2012; Gray et al., 2018) and modelling (Giorgetta et al., 1999; Garfinkel and Hartmann, 2011a) evidence has documented links between the QBO and monsoon regions.
+Note that these results are for ENSOneutral conditions, and for all years the link between QBO and ENSO is evident (Fig. S9).

+Observational (Collimore et al., 2003; Liess and Geller, 2012; Gray et al., 2018) and modelling (Giorgetta et al., 1999; Garfinkel and Hartmann, 2011b) evidence has documented links between the QBO and monsoon regions.
 However, the results in the previous sections (Fig. 1) show little-to-no robust effects of the QBO on precipitation over land in the simulations.
-The
+The precipitation response over land is ex-

-Figure 9. (a, b) Zonal mean biases in convective precipitation in GC3 N216-pi compared to ERA5 in the (a) Atlantic [60°W-20°W] and (b) Central Pacific [180°W-140°W] sectors.
-These sectors that represent the Pacific and Atlantic ITCZ were chosen based on the regions that exhibit a signicant impact in Figure 5. (c-f) Monthly and zonal mean QBO W-E percent (%) differences during NN ENSO conditions in convective precipitation where the absolute difference is weighted by the climatological value at each latitude and month.
-The linecontour (red) depict differences that are statistically significant to the 95% level according to a bootstrapping test and the grey lines show the climatological values.
+Figure 9. (a, b) Zonal mean biases in convective precipitation in GC3 N216-pi compared to ERA5 in the (a) Atlantic ($60-20^{\circ}$ W) and (b) Central Pacific ($180-140^{\circ}$ W) sectors.
+These sectors that represent the Pacific and Atlantic ITCZ were chosen based on the regions that exhibit a significant impact in Fig. 5. (c-f) Monthly and zonal mean QBO W-E percent [%] differences during NN conditions in convective precipitation in which the absolute difference is weighted by the climatological value at each latitude and month.
+The line contour (red) depicts differences that are statistically significant to the 95% level according to a bootstrapping test, and the grey lines show the climatological values.